 The Discernment Program occurs before Initiation, during which you are an Acolyte.
 Here, your levels are called Classes.
 You start as a 5th Class Druid and move downward toward a 1st Class Druid.
 There are (3) Three Offices within Acolyte: Postulancy, Aspirancy, and Initiation taking about (5) five years to complete.

 A group of Offices, shown above, make up a Caste.
 There are (3) three castes functioning as a ranking system.
 The first is the Laical Caste, and the office of Acolyte.
 The second is the Clerical Caste, and the offices of Deacon and Priest.
-The third is Archical Caste, and the offices of leadership, which we'll get to.
+The third is Archical Caste, and the offices of leadership.

 "Theory and Practice" are unified in art and science.
 Theory codifies conceptual learning of exoteric and esoteric knowledge, enhancing a higher consciousness.
 Practice applies it for results, manifesting what once was intangible into a tangible form.
 Aleister Crowley says that Theory and Practice helps shape reality.

 A Formation Director guides you during discernment in the offices of Acolyte.
 They refine you using their knowledge and experience and edify connections to your Pantheon.
-As a counselor, they nurture your ties to the Kindreds (Deities, Ancestors, Spirits, Family), shaping you into a true Druid of Blest Stone and Wood.
+As counselor, they nurture your ties to the Kindreds (Deities, Ancestors, Spirits) and Family, shaping you into a true Druid of Blest Stone and Wood.

 The Acolyte's first level of two years is the "Postulancy" where you are a "postulant", a person who is discerning their place among the most Holy Ancient Druids.
 You contemplate if belonging to this ancient priesthood is right for you, learning about ancient civilization and culture along with a general understanding of the historical Druids.
 This is done using academic knowledge of philosophy, archeology, theology, and anthropology.
 You also learn the ethics behind Occult thought and Magic practice.
-Here, you master our Prayers, Creeds, Swynion, and Simple Rites.
-You may or may not have a partner work with you during this time to help you with your Orders if you wish.
-Having a Formation Director is not required.
+Here, you master basic Prayers, Creeds, Swynion, and Simple Rites.
+You may have a partner work with you during this time to help you with your Orders if you wish.
+A partner is not a Formation Director, as your partner is someone, who like you, wants to pursue similar interests within the Order.
+So, having a Formation Director is not required.
+During this time, you move downward from a Fifth-Class Druid to a Fourth-Class Druid.
+You complete your First through Sixteenth Orders.

 The Acolyte's second level of two years is the "Aspirancy" where you are an "Aspirant", a person who is discerning their place among our OCAB Druids.
 You contemplate if belonging to our Druid Order is right for you.
 You also learn the fundamentals of virtuous living, moral theology and how mythological creatures can be great archetypes for strength, courage, vision, and wisdom.
 Here, you master the Daily Ritual.
 You should have a partner work with you during this time to help you with your Orders if you wish.
-A partner is someone just like you because sometimes it takes two to Tango.
+A partner is someone just like you and interested in similar goals, because sometimes it takes two to Tango.
 Instead of a partner, you may have a Formation Director which is advised but still not necessary.
+During this time, you continue to move downward from a Third-Class Druid to a Second-Class Druid.
+You complete your Seventeenth through Thirty-Second Orders.

 The Acolyte's third level of one year is the "Initiation" where you are an "Initiate", or fully discerned OCAB Druid.
-It involves short, casual conversations, or in person, video, and/or calls which happen roughly about once per year with the Chief Druid.
-During this period, you still receive orders which are focused Magic, Megaliths, and Mythology and the Occult.
+It involves short, casual conversations, or in person, video, and/or calls which happen roughly about once per season with your Formation Director, with at least one call from the Chief Druid before you are initiated.
+During this period, you still receive orders which are focused on Magic, Megaliths, Mythology and the Occult.
 Here, you master the Rites of Hallowing, which are General Blessings of Persons, Places, and Things called Sacramentals.
 These Sacramentals, are in essence talismans which are ordinary objects that are used for extraordinary purposes.
 If, and only if asked to bless something, you will learn how to bless them and make them holy for the person intended.
 After Initiation, you become an official part of the Druid Order of Blest Stone and Wood.
 In place of a partner, you must have a Formation Director.
+During this time, you move downward to finally becoming a First-Class Druid.
+You complete your Thirty-Third through Fortieth Orders.

 A Hero's Journey After Initiation

-Once you successfully complete the Laity Path which is the Laical Caste, you hold a full Laical Rank, which means you've finished your Discernment Program and are officially Initiated into the Druid Order of Blest Stone and Wood (OCAB), you'll find you have four distinct paths you can choose to follow.
+Once you successfully complete the Laity Path which is the Laical Caste, you hold a full Laical Rank, meaning you have completed a total of Foury Orders.
+You've finished your Discernment Program and are officially Initiated into the Druid Order of Blest Stone and Wood (OCAB), you'll find you have four distinct paths you can choose to follow.
+Druidic Acolytes find their way with a Formation Director, who acts as a pastoral counselor to help them through their initial levels.

 Option One: Remain a Laical Druid or become a Partner